DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/README.md

 Datadog Real User Monitoring (RUM) enables you to visualize and analyze the real-time performance and user journeys of your Flutter application’s individual users.

-RUM supports monitoring for Flutter Android and iOS applications for Flutter 2.8+.
+Datadog RUM SDK versions < 1.4 support monitoring for Flutter 2.8+.
+Datadog RUM SDK versions >= 1.4 support monitoring for Flutter 3.0+.

 ## Current Datadog SDK Versions